 Our boxes are made in France, in fully recyclable cardboard.
 We are gradually changing our packaging to be more recyclable and limit packaging to what is strictly necessary.

 Since 2020 our paper bags are made from 40% recycled waste and are printed with vegetable inks.
-They are FSC certified and recyclable.
+They are environmentally friendly and equitably managed.

 ONCE UPON A TIME...
 THERE WAS A FRENCH HOUSE